ampolic/blockable/README.md

 Blocks are snippets of HTML that can be used when creating page layouts.

+### Collection

+Collections are ways of organizing pages.
+There are two types of collections, __data-based collections__ and __layout-based collections__.
+Data-based collections are collections which have multiple pages all using the same layout but with different data.
+Layout-based collections are collections where each page has a unique layout and data file associated with it.
+I.e. data-based collections are useful for blogs, shops, etc while layout-based collection are useful for unique pages such as a homepage, about us, contact, etc.

 ### Templates

 We use template as a catch all term to represent files capable of generating HTML when given a data file.
-Every type of template has a dictionaries associated with it which is created by the file templates.py.
-These dictionaries can be imported when writing template (such as layouts) but be mindful to avoid recursive uses of templates.
-By default there are two types of templates, layouts and blocks.
-However more templates can easily be added when needed.

 ## Documentation